 NIST guidelines for media sanitization & data protection states that the sanitization operation is to be performed on complete data stored on the media, as it may be difficult for media sanitizer to differentiate sensitive data, in particular.
 Also, partial data sanitization is risky and not approved as per NIST guidelines.

-Several techniques are employed to sanitize the media.
 As an example, amongst the flash drives - SSDs, memory cards and USBs, it is recommended to overwrite the data with agency approved and certified data erasure techniques, methods & tools.
 Alternatively, incinerate, shred, pulverize or disintegrate the flash drives, though these are not favorable means of data destruction due to environmental impact, secure media destruction, etc. Infact SSDs cannot be purged by degaussing as these do not store data magnetically.

 Once the decision for media sanitization is made w.r.t means of sanitization & the type of media then question arises as to who should be the decision maker?
 Who will determine what, when and how the data is to be sanitized?